Filing a Workers’ Compensation Claim in North Carolina

 In most cases, you must notify your employer in writing.
 If you told a supervisor or another person about the injury, make a note of the date you told them, as well as what you said.
 You will still need to provide a written statement to your employer notifying them of your injury/illness, but having a record of the first time you notified a supervisor or similar party can be helpful to your case.

 Reporting your accident in a timely manner is an important first step in ensuring that the state does not deny your claim.
 If you have missed the deadline, exceptions may apply; our experienced Wilmington workers’ compensation attorneys may be able to assist you.

-The other important action you must take is to provide written notice of your workplace accident and injury to the North Carolina Industrial Commission, preferably by filing Form 18.
+The other important action you must take after the accident or injury/illness is to provide written notice to the North Carolina Industrial Commission, preferably by filing Form 18.
 Again, you have a limited amount of time from the date of your injury to file this form, so it is always best to submit it as soon as possible.

 Navigating the workers’ compensation system here in North Carolina can be complex and stressful.
-We can help you through the investigative process, make sure you receive the proper medical treatment, and assist you in collecting all appropriate benefits and compensation.
+At David & Associates, Attorneys at Law, PLLC, we can help you through the investigative process, make sure you receive the proper medical treatment, and assist you in working to collect all appropriate benefits and compensation.

 Our lawyers understand how important it is that you receive your rightful benefits after a work-related injury or illness.
 We take every case seriously and will do everything we can to ensure the best possible outcome.
 We are available to take your call 24 hours a day, 7 days a week, and we provide Spanish-language services for non-English-speaking clients.